Lovell Rousseau: Civil War

 As the Civil War was becoming more and more likely, Rousseau decided in favor of maintaining state government in Kentucky and helped keep it from seceding from the Union.
 He resigned from his seat in the senate in June 1861 and applied for a commission to raise volunteers.
 Against the opposition of many prominent figures in Kentucky, he succeeded in raising two regiments composed entirely of Kentuckians at Camp Joe Holt, across the Ohio River from Louisville in Jeffersonville, Indiana.
 They were known as the Louisville Legion.
 With the help of a battalion of the Louisville Home Guard, the regiments saved Louisville from being captured by Confederate troops.
-He was appointed colonel of the 5th Kentucky Volunteer Regiment in September 1861 and was later promoted to brigadier general of Volunteers attached to the army of General Ormsby M. Mitchel.
+He was appointed colonel of the 5th Kentucky Infantry Regiment in September 1861 and was later promoted to brigadier general of Volunteers attached to the army of General Ormsby M. Mitchel.

 Later, Rousseau was once again promoted to major general of Volunteers.
 He served valiantly at the Battles of Shiloh, Stones River, during the Battle of Hoover's Gap Tullahoma Campaign and movements around Chattanooga, Tennessee.
 Although from November 1863 until his resignation in November 1865, Rousseau had command of Nashville, Tennessee, he had also, on Sherman's orders, carried out a very successful raid on the Montgomery and West Point Railroad in July 1864.

 House of Representatives and assault on Josiah B. Grinnell

-Rousseau was elected an Unconditional Unionist to the United States House of Representatives in 1864, serving from 1865 to 1866.
+Rousseau was elected as an Unconditional Unionist to the United States House of Representatives in 1864, serving from 1865 to 1867.
 As a former military officer, he served on the Committee on Military Affairs.
-In June 1866, relations between Rousseau and Iowa congressman Josiah Bushnell Grinnell became tense.
+In June 1866, relations between Rousseau and Iowa Representative Josiah B. Grinnell became tense.
 The two had a series of debates over a bill intended to give more power to the Freedman's Bureau.
-Rousseau opposed it having seen and heard about rebellious and illegal actions by agents working for the bureau, whereas Grinnell strongly supported the bill as a former active abolitionist and aide to runaway slaves.
-The debates eventually turned into mudslinging, Grinnell questioning Rousseau's military record and insulting his performance in battle as well as a few comments on the state of Kentucky.
+Rousseau opposed the bill, having seen and heard about rebellious and illegal actions by Bureau agents, whereas Grinnell, a former active abolitionist and helper to runaway slaves, strongly supported it.
+The debates eventually turned into mudslinging; Grinnell questioned Rousseau's military record and insulted his performance in battle, and made disparaging comments about Kentucky.